ace-gabriel/PUI2018_ty1045/HW9_ty1045/yd1402_plotReview_ty1045.md

 ### Honesty
 Yes.
 The plot honestly reproduce the data without deforming it.

 Overall, this is a good graph.
-One thing prevents it goes from good to excellent is the lack of labels.
+One thing prevents it goes from good to excellent is the lack of axis labels.
 Otherwise I like the layout and color.